 CIARA’S IRISH SHOP 334 Second St.

-CLARKE HISTORICAL MUSEUM 240 E St. Shirley Laos, exhibits and live demos.
+CLARKE HISTORICAL MUSEUM 240 E St.

-DA GOU ROU LOUWI’ CULTURAL CENTER 417 Second St., Suite 101
+DA GOU ROU LOUWI’ CULTURAL CENTER 417 Second St., Suite 101 Emma Sundgerg, jewelry.

 DICK TAYLOR CRAFT CHOCOLATE 1ST & E Sts.
+“Art of Bonsai: a display of select trees from Adam Dick,” Adam Dick, Bonsai.

 THE EPITOME GALLERY 420 Second St.